scott-good/blog/about.md

 ### SECTION 1: Preparing for HCL Accelerate Demo
   <details><summary><strong>Deploying HCL Accelerate to a SoFy sandbox</strong></summary><br />
-To experience the demo scenarios documented below, a working instance of HCL Accelerate must be running and seeded with data in a SoFy sandbox.<br /><br />
+<i>To experience the demo scenarios documented below, a working instance of HCL Accelerate must be running and seeded with data in a SoFy sandbox.</i><br /><br />

 **Steps to deploying and launching HCL Accelerate**